 Solar PV production is affected by temperature and solar irradiation.
 These parameters directly affect the efficiency of solar cells which decreases with an increase in temperature and increases with the amount of solar irradiation.
 Even though an increase in irradiation results in an increase in cell temperature, the efficiency gain due to increment in solar irradiation is greater than the effect of increased temperature.
 The average temperature received in the project area is between 22 and 15 degrees.
-The area also records higher and lower temperature values of approximately 28 and 5 degrees, respectively as shown in Figure 6
+The area also records higher and lower temperature values as shown in Figure 6